-I interpret these quotes as saying that once the Fed has publicly announced information about its preferred policy, it is difficult to later adjust policy in light of new information.
-Importantly, notice that in Greenspan's thinking what reduces the flexibility of policy makers going forward, is what has been disclosed by the Fed about policy (as opposed to market expectations in general).
-A natural interpretation is that it is difficult to explain the statecontingent nature of optimal policy leading the Fed to look less competent (flip-flopping) if it does not deliver a policy consistent with what it earlier had lead the market to believe would be its preferred policy.
-To capture this formally, in my model below, policy makers incur a loss if the chosen policy rate differs from market expectations of policy makers' average preferred policy rate, but only if policy makers have made prior disclosures about policy preferences.
+I interpret these quotes as saving that, once the Fed has publicly disclosed information about its preferred policy, it is difficult later to adjust policy in light of new information.
+Importantly, notice that, in Greenspan's thinking, what reduces the flexibility of policymakers going forward is what has been disclosed by the Fed about policy (as opposed to market expectations in general).
+A natural interpretation is that it is difficult to explain the state-contingent nature of optimal policy.
+This leads the Fed to look less competent (flip-flopping) if it does not deliver a policy consistent with what it had earlier led the market to believe would be its preferred policy.
+To capture this formally, in my model below, policymakers incur a loss if the chosen policy rate differs from market expectations of policymakers' average preferred policy rate, but only if policymakers have made prior disclosures about policy preferences.
 Stein and Sunderam (2018) argue that the Fed behaves as if it is averse to bond market volatility.
-This leads to an incentive to avoid policy choices that differ from market expectations, regardless of how those market expectations were formed.
-Stein and Sunderam shows how this can explain gradualism in monetary policy.8 My formulation of the problem emphasizes the idea that market expectations carry more weight in policy making when they are based on Fed disclosure about policy and policy preferences and I focus on the efforts of competing policy makers to selectively disclose information about policy preferences in order to drive the subsequent policy outcome.
+This leads to an incentive to avoid policy choices that differ from market expectations. regardless of how those market expectations were formed.
+Stein and Sunderam show how this can explain gradualism in monetary policy.10 My formulation of the problem emphasizes the idea that market expectations carry more weight in policymaking when they are based on Fed disclosure about policy and policy preferences, and I focus on the efforts of competing policymakers to selectively disclose information about policy preferences in order to drive the subsequent policy outcome.